noahbarbaros/noahbarbaros/README.md

 # What's up, I'm Noah

 I'm currently on a gap year as a high school grad.
-During this time, I founded my first startup, antifragility.io, scaled it to six-figure ARR, and got acquired.
+During this time, I founded my first startup, antifragility.io, scaled it to six-figure ARR, and got successfully acquired.

 Post-acquisition, I'm a PM @ Clover Labs and interning @ Wealthsimple in product for margin and options trading.